 On the edge of Nahant Bay is a promenade used for biking, walking, and jogging that opens up to more than four miles of seascape view.
 During low tide, this flat beach expands to hard-packed sandbars.
 Family-friendly, Good for surfing, Good for water sports, Food, and Wheelchair accessible.

 Winthrop Beach, Winthrop

 The smaller and lesser-known cousin of Revere Beach, Winthrop Beach has its own unique charm and is usually populated by locals while Revere is left for the tourists.
-It’s more rocky, but with a better view.
-Good for surfing & water sports, Good for scavenging, Wheelchair accessible.
+It’s rockier, but with a better view.
+Good for surfing & water sports, Good for scavenging, and Wheelchair accessible.

 Constitution Beach, East Boston

-Easy to access and a solid option for families, is a popular spot for kids with lifeguard-supervised swimming, a playground, and athletic courts.
-Public, Local train-/bus-accessible, Family-friendly, Dog-friendly (only allowed on leash on walkways), Food, Wheelchair accessible.
+Easy to access and a solid option for families, this beach is a popular spot for kids with lifeguard-supervised swimming, a playground, and athletic courts.

 Carson Beach, South Boston